Erin C. Fuse Brown

 Before joining the faculty at the Georgia State University College of Law, Professor Fuse Brown taught at Arizona State University’s Sandra Day O’Connor College of Law, where she was a visiting assistant professor and visiting fellow in ethics and health policy with the Lincoln Center for Applied Ethics.
 Before that, she practiced in the health care group of the San Francisco office of Ropes & Gray LLP and clerked for Judge Alan C. Kay on the U.S. District Court in the District of Hawaii.

-Professor Fuse Brown received a J.D., magna cum laude, from the Georgetown University Law Center and a M.P.H. from the Johns Hopkins Bloomberg School of Public Health.
+Professor Fuse Brown received a J.D., magna cum laude, from the Georgetown University Law Center and an M.P.H. from the Johns Hopkins Bloomberg School of Public Health.
 While in law and public health schools, she was an editor of The Georgetown Law Journal, a Greenwall Student Fellow in Bioethics and Health Policy, and a senior researcher for The Center for Law and the Public’s Health.
-Professor Fuse Brown holds a B.A, magna cum laude, from Dartmouth College in studio art.
+Professor Fuse Brown holds a B.A., magna cum laude, from Dartmouth College in studio art.

 - Publications